-Concentration: Students should expect to spend a minimum of 20 hours per week engaged in a Featured Topic course and Visual and Critical Language course.
+• Concentration: Students should expect to spend a minimum of 20 hours per week engaged in a Featured Topic course and Visual and Critical Language course.

-ACADEMIC SCHEDULE
+SCHEDULE

 Each course in Advanced Program Online has a unique schedule.
-Most courses offer multiple sections, with students selecting the schedule that works best for them at the point of registration.
+Most courses are offered in multiple time slots so you can choose the meeting time that works best for you.
 Essential Fundamentals courses are offered in fall, spring and summer terms.
-To provide flexibility in scheduling and workload, during the academic year fall and spring courses are divided into two 4-week sections.
-These two sections (I and II) are equivalent to the 4-week summer intensive session.
-Due to the workload required, Concentration courses (Featured Topic and Visual and Critical Language) are only offered during the summer.
+In the fall and spring terms, they are divided into two 4-week sessions.
+To complete the course in spring or fall, you must complete Part I and Part II.
+Concentrations (Featured Topic and Visual and Critical Language) are only offered during the summer.